-- Primary government dealers as designated by the Federal Reserve Bank and nonprimary government dealers. - Nationally or state-chartered banks. - The Federal Reserve Bank. - Direct issuers of securities eligible for purchase.
+- Institutions licensed by the state as a broker-dealer as defined in Section 25004 of the Corporations Code with proof of Financial Industry Regulatory Authority ("FINRA") certification. - Institutions that are members of a federally regulated securities exchange. - Primary government dealers as designated by the Federal Reserve Bank and nonprimary government dealers. - Nationally or state-chartered banks. - Savings association or federal association (as defined in Section 5102 of the Financial Code). - The Federal Reserve Bank. - Direct issuers of securities eligible for purchase.